rahulhingve/SecureSync/README.md

 ```

-## Technology Stack that im thingking to use :
+## Technology Stack that im thinking to use :